xively/xively-rb/README.md

  * JSON "0.6-alpha" - used by Pachube API v1
  * XML "0.5.1" - used by Pachube API v2
  * XML "5" - used by Pachube API v1
+ * CSV v1 - used by Pachube API v1
- * CSV - Not Yet Implemented
+ * CSV v2 - used by Pachube API v2

 ### Mapped fields